kizniche/Mycodo/docs/Inputs.md

 <tbody>
 <tr>
 <td>Activate</td>
 <td>After the sensor has been properly configured, activation begins acquiring measurements from the sensor.
-Any activated conditional statements will now being operating.</td>
+Any activated Conditional Functions will now being operating.</td>
 </tr>
 <tr>
 <td>Deactivate</td>
 <td>Deactivation stops measurements from being acquired from the sensor.
-All associated conditional statements will cease to operate.</td>
+All associated Conditional Functions will cease to operate.</td>
 </tr>
 <tr>
 <td>Save</td>